-Hi, I’m Chanie and I’m a SAHM with four beautiful kids and a hardworking husband.
+Hi, I’m Chanie and I’m a food writer and photographer with a passion for food, family and tradition.
 I grew up in Crown Heights, Brooklyn, where I was raised on traditional Jewish foods like gefilte fish, stuffed cabbage and matza ball soup.
-When I got married and started entertaining, I began to put my own spin on old-time favorites to give them a modern, gourmet vibe.
+When my family grew and I started entertaining, I began to put my own spin on old-time favorites to give them a modern, gourmet vibe.
 Today, I live just a few blocks away from my childhood home where I continue to revisit family favorites and reinvent traditional holiday dishes.
-In my free time (when I’m not blogging!), I crochet, play around with Photoshop, and surf Etsy for some good vintage finds!
+In my free time (who has free time anymore?!), I love to travel, listen to soulful Jewish music and surf Etsy for some good vintage finds!

 After years of working in the web design field, I quit my job to be a full-time stay at home mom.
 I have lots of creative energy, so the transition wasn’t easy.
 When friends and family suggested that I write a cookbook, I decided to do just that – in the form of a blog.
 I have a degree in web design and I’ve done some freelance writing as well as photo editing, so having my own place to share all the things I’m passionate about just made sense.
-The name Busy in Brooklyn (BIB for short) was my husband’s brilliant idea, and his expertise in internet marketing really helped me create an online presence for Busy in Brooklyn.
+When I started BIB in 2011, it was a part-time hobby, but it’s grown by leaps and bounds, thanks to my amazing fans and readers!
+Now, I work full time as a recipe developer, cooking instructor, brand ambassador, cookbook author, food photographer and blogger.
+I’m thinking about changing the blog name to Busier than Ever in Brooklyn!

 I observe a kosher diet so all the recipes on BIB follow kosher dietary laws and standards.
 I do not eat pork, shellfish, or bugs of any kind.
 I check all my fruits & veggies to ensure that they are insect-free (brocolli is a killer!).
 I also don’t mix milk (dairy) and meat, so you won’t find any (real) cheeseburgers here!
 I do, however, use beef and lamb bacon, mix coconut milk into my chicken curry, and make a mean portobello cheeseburger.